Quantum state spectrum and field theory of D$0$-brane: Introduction

-An important property of D$p$--branes is that they carry a gauge field on their worldvolume.
+An important property of D$p$-branes is that they carry a gauge field on their worldvolume.
 This makes them an essential component of (semi)realistic models of our Universe derived from String Theory (see e.g. \cite{Cvetic:2011vz,Ibanez:2012zz}).
-However, to realize the Standard Model on the D$p$--brane worldvolume, the gauge fields should be non-Abelian.
-This implies that a phenomenologically interesting Brane World model can be constructed rather on a (center of mass) worldvolume of system of several ($N$) nearly coincident D$p$--branes which we can call multiple D$p$-brane or mD$p$ system.
+However, to realize the Standard Model on the D$p$-brane worldvolume, the gauge fields should be non-Abelian.
+This implies that a phenomenologically interesting Brane World model can be constructed rather on a (center of mass) worldvolume of system of several ($N$) nearly coincident D$p$-branes.
+We can call this system multiple D$p$-brane or mD$p$ system.

-Actually, such mD$p$ system includes, in addition to $N$ nearly coincident D$p$-branes, also $N^2$ strings ending on the same or on a different branes.
-At low energies this system can be described by $N^2$ gauge fields on the $d=(p+1)$ dimensional center of mass worldvolume.
-Despite at first glance, we should speak about $N^2$ Abelian gauge fields, in \cite{Witten:1995im} Witten argued that actually the enhancement of gauge symmetry from which provides $U(1)^{N^2}$ to $U(N)$ occurs and the system is described in terms of fields of maximally supersymmetric $d=(p+1)$ dimensional {\it non-Abelian gauge theory}.
+Such a mD$p$ system includes, in addition to $N$ nearly coincident D$p$-branes, also $N^2$ strings ending on the same or on a different brane.
+At low energies this system can be described by $N^2$ gauge fields on the $\text{d}=(p+1)$ dimensional center of mass worldvolume.
+At the first glance, it appears we have $N^2$ Abelian gauge fields.
+However, in \cite{Witten:1995im} Witten argued that the enhancement of gauge symmetry from $\text{U}(1)^{N^2}$ to $\text{U}(N)$ occurs and the system is described in terms of fields of maximally supersymmetric $\text{d}=(p+1)$ dimensional {\it non-Abelian gauge theory}.

-At low energy the system can be described \cite{Witten:1995im} by $U(N)$ super--Yang--Mills (SYM) action.
+At low energy the system can be described by $\text{U}(N)$ super-Yang-Mills (SYM) action \cite{Witten:1995im}.
 However, when the field strength is not so small (but not quickly varying so that derivative of field strengths can be neglected) one can argue that some higher-order terms should be present in the action.
-Indeed, in the particular case of $N=1$, corresponding to a single D$p$-brane, the complete action is given by the sum of Dirac--Born-Infeld and the Wess--Zumino terms \cite{Cederwall:1996pv,Aganagic:1996pe,Cederwall:1996ri,Aganagic:1996nn,Bergshoeff:1996tu,Bandos:1997rq} and $U(1)$ SYM action can be obtained as weak field limit of the gauge fixed form of this action.
+Indeed, in the particular case of $N=1$, corresponding to a single D$p$-brane, the complete action is given by the sum of the Dirac-Born-Infeld and the Wess-Zumino terms \cite{Cederwall:1996pv,Aganagic:1996pe,Cederwall:1996ri,Aganagic:1996nn,Bergshoeff:1996tu,Bandos:1997rq} and $\text{U}(1)$ the SYM action can be obtained as weak field limit of the gauge fixed form of this action.